-Note: The two preceding sentences are moved to (E)(6)(e) and (f), below.
+Note: The preceding sentence is moved to (E)(5)(d), below.

 For example, each dwelling in a six unit cottage housing development could include a porch provided building elements such as the details of the porch, roof shape or color, building color or materials, or building accents were varied to achieve visual interest.